Mobile Alerting

 You assign a checklist to an Alarm / Alert using the Work page in the same way you assign checklists for regular work / checklists, selecting location, team and checklist from the drop-down lists provided .
 However, when your organisation has the Event Driven Actions facility, an additional option is provided on the Work page enabling you to select the type of alert/alarm a selected checklist should be used to manage.

 Location, Location.
 Be careful to select the specific location of the sensor from which you want alerts to be accompanied by the selected Checklist.
 If, when you select the Location dropdown in the Work page, the location is not listed you cannot drill down by selecting a higher location: enter the first four letters of the senor's location in the Location field and Checkit will then list matching locations for you to select.
 (For example, a location Cambridge may have a sub-location 'Kitchen' and you may have to search for 'Kitchen' as the list above lists the 10 most used locations first/only.)
-Also remember that the mobile Apps / Memos being used by the teams to which you assign these alerts must also be assigned to the location (or one of its sub-locations) to which the alerts relate in order that they receive the alerts (for details refer to Setting up App and/or Setting Up Memos).
+Also remember that the mobile Apps being used by the teams to which you assign these alerts must also be assigned to the location (or one of its sub-locations) to which the alerts relate in order that they receive the alerts (for details refer to Setting up App).

 You can assign work to any or all types of alert/alarms from a location (but note that you cannot apply more than one item of work to the same types of alert from the same location).